 Means to promote the spiritual growth of the people of the mission work are far more numerous than those listed above.
-The sponsoring of groups of additional methods of promoting the spiritual growth of the church's people.
+The sponsoring of groups to study specific subjects or theological concepts, the planning of Bible and theological conferences, and Reformation Day celebrations are examples of additional methods of promoting the spiritual growth of the church's people.

-At this location in the online manual, a list may be found of current means and methods used in a number of OP churches and mission works to promote the spiritual growth of their people. to study specific subjects or theological concepts, the planning of Bible and theological conferences, and Reformation Day cele-brations are examples
+At this location in the electronic version of the manual on the OPC Web site, a list may be found of current means and methods used in a number of OP churches and mission works around the country to promote the spiritual growth of their people.